 The DPI setting will be in a different location in each manufacturer’s app so you might have to search around to find it.

 For example, in Logitech’s Gaming Software you have to click on the icon with a pointer and a cog.
-With our G402 mouse, it was possible to set up to five different DPI levels, but the mouse itself has only three LEDs to indicate which level is selected.
+With a G402 mouse, it's possible to set up to five different DPI levels, but the mouse itself has only three LEDs to indicate which level is selected.

 You can also customise the actual DPI settings for each level – a common feature on gaming mice.

-If you still can’t find your mouse’s DPI, use this online DPI analyser to approximate the value.
+If you still can’t find your mouse’s DPI, use this online DPI tool to approximate the value.

 If you have mouse driver software installed, make sure any pointer acceleration is disabled there too.

-Now head to the DPI analyser page, and double-check the other requirements and limitations.
+Now head to the Real Mouse DPI Analyzer page if you haven't already and double-check the other requirements and limitations.

 Measure the rough distance that you need to move your mouse to make the pointer go from the left side of the screen to the right.
 Use a ruler, as you must enter the distance into the ‘Target distance’ box on the website.